-Emergency purchases are defined as purchases that OMB cannot make within the required time that involve public health or public safety, or where immediate expenditures are necessary for repairs of state property to protect it against further loss or damage, or to prevent or minimize serious disruption in state services.
-Emergency purchases must be made with the level of competition practicable under the circumstances (NDCC 54-44.4-02.7).
+Emergency purchases are defined as purchases OMB or a purchasing agency cannot make within the required time and which involve public health or public safety, or when immediate expenditures are necessary for repairs of state property to protect it against further loss or damage, or to prevent or minimize serious disruption in state services.
+Emergency purchases must treat all bidders fairly and promote competition as is practicable under the circumstances (NDCC 54-44.4-02.7).

 - An SFN51627 Emergency Purchase Explanation form must be completed and sent to the OMB State Procurement Office after the purchase has been made.